-Pain Therapeutics, Inc. is a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate is called REMOXY®.
-We are developing REMOXY and other abuse-resistant painkillers pursuant to our strategic alliance with King Pharmaceuticals, Inc, or King.
+We are a biopharmaceutical company that develops novel drugs.
+Our lead drug candidate is called REMOXY[®] (oxycodone) Extended-Release Capsules, CII.
+REMOXY is a strong painkiller with a unique formulation designed to reduce potential risks of unintended use.
+REMOXY and three other abuse-resistant painkillers are being developed pursuant to our collaboration and license agreements with King Pharmaceuticals, Inc., a wholly-owned subsidiary of Pfizer, Inc., or the King Agreements.